Skip to main content

 How long does a landlord have to return my security deposit in Florida?

-We get asked all the time - how many days does landlord have to return security deposit?
-Florida law requires landlords to return the security deposit within 15 days if no deductions are being made.
-If deductions are necessary, the landlord must notify the tenant in writing within 30 days and then return the remaining deposit amount.
+People ask us all the time how many days a landlord has to return the security deposit.
+Florida law requires landlords to return the security deposit within 15 days if they make no deductions.

 What can a landlord legally deduct from a security deposit in Florida?